Hunter public and Catholic school teachers will strike on Thursday June 30

 RELATED

+"The Premier is failing our students, he's failing our profession, if we don't act now, the teacher crisis and the teacher shortages will continue to affect our students."

-The Hunter's independent schools will be the only ones fully operational next Thursday, when public and Catholic school teachers will rally at Civic Park, before marching to the state government offices on Bull Street.
+The Hunter's independent schools will be the only schools fully operational next Thursday, when public and Catholic school teachers will rally at Civic Park and march to the state government offices on Bull Street.

+"The state government has caused this disruption, this is in the Premier's hands," Mr Galvin Waight said.

+"Parents should be angry and they should take that anger out at the premier."

-The announcement of the joint strike comes a week after the unions said they were giving Premier Dominic Perrottet seven days to address pay and conditions in the budget.
+The unions said last week they were giving Premier Dominic Perrottet seven days to address pay and conditions in the budget.

 The government's two-year wages policy will give public sector workers a three per cent increase per annum in 2022-23 and 2023-24, with a possible further 0.5 per cent next year for those who contribute to 'productivity enhancing reforms'.